Stability of Normal Bundles of Space Curves: Preliminaries

 First, we show that (a) $C' \cup L \cup R$ is a smooth point of the Hilbert scheme and (b) we can smooth $L \cup R$ to a twisted cubic $R'$ that continues to pass through the $5$-points $\Gamma$.
-Let $N$ be the subsheaf of $N_{L \cup R}(-\Gamma)$ whose sections fail to smooth the node at $p$.
-Restriction to $L$ gives an exact sequence
+Let $N$ be the subsheaf of $N_{L \cup R}(-\Gamma)$ whose sections fail to smooth the node at $p$ (as discussed in Section \ref{sec:defs}).
+Applying \eqref{N-res} in the case of restriction to $L$ gives the exact sequence

-hence, by the long exact sequence associated to \eqref{eq:rest_to_L}, we have $H^1(N) = 0$.
+where the isomorphisms within come from the explicit descriptions of \(R\) and \(L\) as complete intersections (as in Example \ref{ex:line}).
+Hence, by the long exact sequence associated to \eqref{eq:rest_to_L}, we have $H^1(N) = 0$.
 By deformation theory, statement (b) follows directly from $H^1(N) = 0$; this vanishing also implies $H^1(N_{C' \cup L \cup R})=0$ (and hence, by deformation theory, statement (a)).

-To complete the proof, $T_{\pp^3}|_{R'}(-R'\cap C') \simeq \O(-1)^{\oplus 4}$ has no higher cohomology and so \eqref{rest_tang_es} and the Gieseker-Petri Theorem for $C'$ show that $H^1(T_{\pp^3}|_{C'\cup R'})=0$.
+To complete the proof, $T_{\pp^3}|_{R'}(-R'\cap C') \simeq \O(-1)^{\oplus 3}$ has no higher cohomology and so \eqref{rest_tang_es} and the Gieseker-Petri Theorem for $C'$ show that $H^1(T_{\pp^3}|_{C'\cup R'})=0$.
 Therefore $C' \cup R'$ is in the Brill--Noether component.
 Since $C' \cup L \cup R$ is a smooth point of the Hilbert scheme and both $C' \cup R'$ and $C \cup R$ are deformations of this, they are in the same component; in particular, $C \cup R$ is in the Brill--Noether component. \end{proof}